baytelman/fullstack-interview/README.md

 ---

 ## Part 2
 *If you want to be considered for Full stack (Backend + Frontend), answer both Parts 1 and 2.
-If you are only interested in a Frontend position, skip Part 2. *
+If you are only interested in a Frontend position, skip this part. *

-### Required
+### Required if applying to Full Stack or Back End positions

 Pretend you are creating the backend for our game's lightweight client app, and that all logic will be performed at the server level.